The Host Is Not the Owner

 The host is a perspective, not the owner

-If the host is a pattern rather than a person-entity, reorganization is not death.
+If the host is a pattern rather than a separate being, reorganization is not death.
 If the host is not the owner, the tulpa who becomes primary is not an invader.
 If all perspectives are cultivated patterns within one mind, the host becoming “just another” among many is not collapse – it is one possible configuration among others.

 The spectrum of configurations

 None of these are “stages of development.”
-They are outcomes that emerge from material conditions: how much practice each perspective has accumulated, which handles which external domains, and whether multiple perspectives have significant investments in outer life.
+They are outcomes that emerge from material conditions: how much practice each perspective has accumulated, which perspective handles which external domains, and whether multiple perspectives have significant investments in outer life.

 Most practitioners spend most of their time here, and there is nothing wrong with that.
 A tulpa who is present when you call them and latent otherwise is not “undeveloped.”
 They are organized differently.